 - Enter a long position when the third candle is completed, or when the second candle opens at a gap below the first one

 - Set a stop-loss order below the Doji candle and set the take profit target at the highest level of the prior bearish trend

-How to Trade Forex Using the Abandoned Baby Bullish Candlestick Pattern – Strategies and Examples
+How to Trade the Abandoned Baby Bullish Candlestick (Trading Strategies)